spatie/laravel-demo-mode/README.md

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+## Notice

+If you're on Laravel 8 or higher, use Laravel's built in `php artisan down` command to activate demo mode.
+You don't need this package for that.

 ## Support us

 [<img src="https://github-ads.s3.eu-central-1.amazonaws.com/laravel-demo-mode.jpg?t=1" width="419px" />](https://spatie.be/github-ad-click/laravel-demo-mode)